mark-vieira/gradle-maven-settings-plugin/README.md

 projects to continue to leverage functionality provided by Maven such as mirrors as well use existing settings configuration to store encrypted repository authentication credentials.

+## Usage
+To use the plugin, add the following to your `build.gradle` file.

+    buildscript {
+        repositories {
+            jcenter()
+        }

+        dependencies {
+            classpath 'net.linguica.gradle:maven-settings-plugin:0.1'
+        }
+    }

+    apply plugin: 'net.linguica.maven-settings'

 ## Mirrors
-The Maven settings plugin exposes Maven-like mirror capabilities.
+The plugin exposes Maven-like mirror capabilities.
 The plugin will properly register and enforce any mirrors defined in a `settings.xml` with `<mirrorOf>` values of `*`, `external:*` or `central`.
 Existing `repositories {...}` definitions that match these identifiers will be removed.
 Credentials located in a matching `<server>` element are also used, and [decrypted](http://maven.apache.org/guides/mini/guide-encryption.html) if necessary.